 Displaying enthusiasm (an emotional manifestation of passion) is a common practice for entrepreneurs to attract crowdfunding.
 However, we propose that funders may attribute an entrepreneur’s displayed enthusiasm to impression management motives, which can in turn reduce their funding intentions.
 Moreover, this negative pathway is more likely to occur when the entrepreneur is perceived to have lower domain expertise.
 We found consistent support for these hypotheses from a survey and an experiment.
 Our findings suggest that displaying enthusiasm may not always be effective for entrepreneurs because there are both positive and negative pathways underlying the influence of displayed enthusiasm on funders.

-- Yin, D., de Vreede, T., Steele, L., & de Vreede, G. J. (forthcoming).
+- Yin, D., de Vreede, T., Steele, L. M., & de Vreede, G. J. (forthcoming).
 Decide Now or Later: Making Sense of Incoherence Across Online Reviews.
 Information Systems Research.
-[AbstractAbstract]
+[AbstractAbstract] [PDF]

 Mixed or inconsistent opinions are commonplace in online reviews.
-Research shows that review inconsistency has different effects: its product-level manifestation (e.g., in terms of inconsistent product ratings) is associated with poorer sales, but its review-level manifestation (e.g., in terms of two-sided arguments in an individual review) is associated with better review-level evaluations such as perceived review helpfulness and credibility.
-In practice, consumers rarely consult all reviews or a single review before they make purchase decisions.
+Prior research shows that review inconsistency has different effects: its product-level manifestation in the form of inconsistent product ratings is associated with poorer sales, but its review-level manifestation in the form of two-sided arguments is associated with greater helpfulness and credibility evaluations of the review.
+In practice, consumers rarely consult all reviews or just a single review before they make purchase decisions.
 Instead, they often read a set of featured reviews (i.e., a review set) and some additional reviews if needed.
-Focusing on inconsistency in a review set, we introduce a new form of inconsistency across reviews that does not exist within a single review or at the level of product ratings: cross-review incoherence.
-Based on Cognitive Dissonance Theory, we explore how and when cross-review incoherence influences helpfulness and credibility judgments of the review set, revealing how reactions to such incoherence might operate differently beyond an individual review.
-In addition, we examine how and why consumers’ judgments of a review set influence their purchase deferral—i.e., the likelihood of making a “buy/not buy” decision immediately after consulting the top reviews or deferring it until after obtaining more information.
-Two laboratory experiments demonstrate that cross-review incoherence increases purchase deferral via more negative evaluations of the review set and reduced attitude certainty, and that the negative effect on review set evaluations is weaker when the reviewers provide more specific context behind their opinions.
-These findings deepen our understanding of inconsistency across multiple pieces of information, reveal the consequences of review evaluations during an under-studied stage of the consumers’ decision-making process, and provide critical implications for review platforms, companies, and reviewers.
+Focusing on inconsistency in a review set, we introduce a new type of inconsistency across reviews that does not exist within a single review or at the level of product ratings: cross-review incoherence, which refers to disagreement among reviewers about specific product features.
+Based on cognitive dissonance theory, we explore how and when cross-review incoherence influences helpfulness and credibility judgments of the review set, revealing that consumers’ reactions to such incoherence might operate differently beyond an individual review.
+In addition, we examine how and why consumers’ judgments of a review set influence their purchase deferral—that is, the likelihood of making a buy-or-not-buy decision immediately after consulting the top reviews or deferring it until after obtaining more information.
+Two laboratory experiments demonstrate that cross-review incoherence increases purchase deferral via more negative evaluations of the review set that, in turn, reduce attitude certainty.
+In addition, the negative effect of cross-review incoherence on review set evaluations is weaker when the reviewers provide more contextual information behind their opinions.
+These findings deepen our understanding of inconsistency across multiple pieces of information; reveal the consequences of review evaluations during an understudied stage of consumers’ decision-making process; and provide critical implications for review platforms, companies, and reviewers.

 Online word-of-mouth studies generally assume that a product’s average rating is the primary force shaping consumers’ purchase decisions and driving sales.
 Similarly, practitioners place more emphasis on average ratings by displaying them at more salient places than individual reviews.
 In contrast, emerging evidence suggests that individual reviews also affect the decision-making of those consumers who consult both kinds of information.
 However, because average ratings and individual reviews are often correlated and confounded empirically, little research has attempted to disentangle their effects.
 To address this empirical challenge, we construct trade-off situations in which the average ratings and top-ranked reviews of different product options do not align with each other.
 We then investigate consumers’ preferences that can indirectly reveal the relative impact of average ratings vs. top reviews.
 Through an archival analysis of a panel dataset and two laboratory experiments, we find consistent evidence for a swaying effect of individual reviews and reveal their textual content as a likely reason.
 These findings challenge the commonly accepted assumption of average ratings being the primary driver of consumers’ purchase decisions and suggest that consumers may not be as rational as previous literature assumed.
 In addition, this paper is the first to disentangle the effects of average ratings and individual reviews on consumer decision-making and to explore a possible reason for the swaying effect of individual reviews.
 Our paper illustrates the importance of information accessibility in consumers’ purchase decisions, and our findings offer valuable insights for product manufacturers, online retailers, and review platforms.